AsahiLinux/docs/Developer-Quickstart.md

 $ python3 proxyclient/shell.py
 ```

+Note that this method cannot (yet) be used as an earlycon for Linux, and USB gadget support is not yet in our main Linux tree either.

 ## Using m1n1

 m1n1 is our initial bootloader, which is in charge of pretending to be a XNU kernel and performing Apple-specific initialization.

 Currently, m1n1 works as a serial "proxy" server, controlled via Python scripts from a host.
-In this way, you can load kernels via serial and also explore the hardware interactively, with a Python console.
+In this way, you can load kernels via serial or USB and also explore the hardware interactively, with a Python console.

 ### Debian build dependencies
 ```shell